albatror/adkv/README.md

 - Now include libmemflow_kvm.so, libmemflow_qemu.so and libmemflow_win32.so in build folder after success build
 - Now include Skeleton ESP
 - Now include Offsets Dumper (Full dump and update offsets.ini)
+- [i]Now Fix small bugs during save and changes in settings from Overlay menu[/i]

 INSTALL :
  - Download sources from there *.zip or git